The Pawsitive Post in Conversation by Companion Animal Psychology

 About the co-hosts:

-Kristi Benson is an honours graduate of the prestigious Academy for Dog Trainers and has her PCBC-A from the Pet Professional Accreditation Board.
-She lives in beautiful northern British Columbia, where she helps dog guardians through online teaching and consultations.
-Kristi is on staff at the Academy for Dog Trainers, helping to shape the next generation of canine professionals.
-Kristi’s dogs are rescue sled dogs, mostly retired and thoroughly enjoying a good snooze in front of the woodstove.
+Kristi Benson is an honours graduate of, and now on staff with, the prestigious Academy for Dog Trainers and has her PCBC-A from the Pet Professional Accreditation Board.
+She lives in beautiful northern British Columbia, where she helps dog guardians through online classes.
+She is also a northern anthropologist.

 Kristi Benson's website Facebook

-Zazie Todd, PhD, is the award-winning author of Wag: The Science of Making Your Dog Happy and Purr: The Science of Making Your Cat Happy.
-She is the creator of the popular blog, Companion Animal Psychology, and also has a column at Psychology Today.
-Todd lives in Maple Ridge, BC, with her husband, one dog, and one cat.
+Zazie Todd, PhD, is the award-winning author of Bark!
+The Science of Helping Your Anxious, Fearful, or Reactive Dog, Wag: The Science of Making Your Dog Happy and Purr: The Science of Making Your Cat Happy.
+She is the creator of the popular blog, Companion Animal Psychology, and has a column at Psychology Today.
+She lives in Maple Ridge, BC, with her husband, a dog and a cat.